cloudwego/goref/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

-**Kitex version:**
+**Goref version:**

-Please provide the version of Kitex you are using.
+Please provide the version of goref you are using.

 **Environment:**